-In the United States, energy is part of the private sector.
-While there is broad agreement about the reasons for government concern with energy policy,2 there has been much less agreement about the federal role in the later stages of commercialization of energy technologies, because such efforts require the federal government to make a judgment about future winners and losers in the private marketplace.
-There is considerable scepticism that the DOE can effectively make such judgments, because the government bureaucracy lacks the necessary skills, and the agency is subject to short-run Congressional interests.
+5. GOVERNMENT EFFORTS TO CAUSE TECHNICAL CHANGE IN THE ENERGY SECTOR - "COMMERCIALIZATION" OF ENERGY TECHNOLOGY about the federal role in the later stages of commercialization of energy technologies, because such efforts require the federal government to make a judgment about future winners and losers in the private marketplace.
+There is considerable skepticism that the DOE can effectively make such judgments, because the government bureaucracy lacks the necessary skills, and the agency is subject to short-run Congressional interests.